kuhlman-labs/GitHub-migrator/docs/OPERATIONS.md

 The GitHub Migration Server also supports optional authentication using GitHub OAuth.
 When enabled, users must authenticate with GitHub and meet configurable authorization requirements to access the system.

+**Important:** The OAuth App must be created on the **SOURCE** GitHub instance (where you're migrating FROM).
+Users authenticate against the source system, and authorization rules (organization membership, team membership, etc.) are validated against the source GitHub instance.

 ### Prerequisites

-- GitHub organization or GitHub Enterprise account
+- GitHub organization or GitHub Enterprise account **on the SOURCE instance**
-- Admin access to create OAuth Apps
+- Admin access to create OAuth Apps on the SOURCE instance
 - SSL/TLS certificate (recommended for production)

 ### Creating a GitHub OAuth App

+**Note:** Create this OAuth App on your SOURCE GitHub instance (GitHub.com, GHES, or GitHub with data residency).

 #### For GitHub.com